General Equipment at Metro Water Reclamation District Cicero Illinois

 Insulators

 Insulators applied, removed, and replaced asbestos-containing insulation on pipes, boilers, tanks, and equipment throughout the facility.
-Workers in this trade may have worked directly with products such as Kaylo, Thermobestos, Aircell, and similar thermal insulation materials.
+Workers in this trade may have worked directly with products such as calcium silicate pipe insulation, Thermobestos, pipe insulation, and similar thermal insulation materials.
 Insulators are typically recorded among the highest occupational asbestos exposures of any trade because they handled friable materials directly, often in confined spaces with no ventilation.

 Former members of Heat and Frost Insulators Local 1 (St. Louis), Heat and Frost Insulators Local 27 (Kansas City), and Chicago-area locals were particularly affected across Illinois water treatment facilities and have been well-represented in asbestos trust fund and litigation recoveries.